eleniharlan/elenijr.net/_posts/post/2014-06-29-book-review-honey-co.md

 I particularly like that the cookbook has included some classic restaurant favourites (like their xxxx) but has also thought about the home cook and adapted them accordingly.
 There's also some things which I'm pretty sure wouldn't feature on their menu at the restaurant, and they talk a lot about the kind of food they cook at home for themselves.

-There are so many things I can't wait to try out myself, but Sarit and Itamar don't need to worry; drooling over their book means I also can't wait for my next visit!
+### Fruity flavours

 We made the roast chicken with apricots and a preserved lemon and mint salsa; as they say 'there are only two weeks out of the year where you can find good apricots in London, make this dish then'.
 This must be the lucky week.
 What I didn't anticipate is that the apricots turned to jam and combined with the meat juices what you get is the most delicious chutney-like gravy.
 It was absolute genius and super easy to prepare.
 I'd never preserved lemons before but their quick 1 day recipe where you slice the lemons was really easy and the perfect foil for the richness of the chicken and apricots (there's a similar recipe for a quick lemon pickle in [Jerusalem](http://www.foyles.co.uk/witem/food-drink/jerusalem,yotam-ottolenghi-sami-tamimi-9780091943745)).

 We kept with the fruity theme and ate the chicken with a watermelon, tomato, black olive and feta salad (they do have a watermelon and feta recipe in their book but this is a summer staple in our household so I didn't look at it).

 For dessert I absolutely had to make the kadaif and feta cheesecakes.
 There's certainly stiff competition but it's my favourite dessert at the restaurant, and again was a really easy one to make, particularly because you can prepare all the component parts beforehand.

+There are so many things I can't wait to try out myself, but Sarit and Itamar don't need to worry; drooling over their book means I also can't wait for my next visit!